Nouman-Usman/Speech-Recognition/README.md

 2. **Feedback:** The system responds audibly to confirm the action taken or to indicate if the command was not understood.

 ### Project Status:
-The project is operational and ready for use.
+The project is under development.

 ### Future Enhancements:
 1. **Continuous Listening:** Implement continuous listening for hands-free interaction.